 - Lesbian marriages are approximately twice as likely to end in divorce than gay (men) marriages.

-- The majority of Americans (61%) support same-sex marriage.
+- The vast majority of Americans (61%) support same-sex marriage.

-- 48% of men fall in love at first sight, compared to just 28% of women.
+- 48% of men fall in love at first sight, as compared to just 28% of women.

 - The percentage of interracial marriages in America has increased fivefold, making up about 17% of all US marriages.